Quirky IndiGo 195-Seat Airbus A321XLR Joins Fleet: What’s The Strategy?

 Why is Athens IndiGo’s first long haul A321XLR destination?
 On the surface it seems like an unusual destination, especially with it launching in January, since Greece tends to be a summer seasonal destination.

-Well, Greek Star Alliance carrier Aegean is also soon taking delivery of A321XLRs (ones that were initially supposed to fly for JetBlue), and plans to start flying those exact routes as of the spring of 2026.
+Well, Greek Star Alliance carrier Aegean is also soon taking delivery of A321XLRs (ones that were initially supposed to fly for JetBlue), and plans to start flying those exact routes in the coming months.

 That’s not a coincidence, as the two airlines are launching a partnership.
 It’s kind of funny that they’ll be flying the same types of planes in the same markets.
 The intent is that the airlines will offer connectivity for each other on both ends.